TEST 2: Verifying Throttle Position Sensor Has Power

 This power comes from the PCM and is in the form of 5 Volts DC (also known as the 5 Volt Reference voltage).
 The wire that connects to the pin labeled with the #1 is the one that supplies this voltage.

 Place your multimeter's dial in Volts DC mode and turn the key on but don't start the engine.

 This will power up the TP sensor's connector.

-Check the TPS connector terminal that connects to TPS pin C, with the red multimeter test lead.
+Check the TPS connector terminal that corresponds to pin #1, of the TPS, with the red multimeter test lead.

 Connect the black multimeter test lead to a good and clean Ground point on the engine or directly on the negative (-) battery terminal.